 Linda Herman sits on the Eldership Team of Tamar Village.

-A 2nd Work Skill Program, focused on Coffee Barista Skills, was established to continue to develop values, character, habits and positive mindsets in the different lives we engage and journey with.
+A 2nd Work Skill Program, focused on Coffee Barista Skills and a 3rd Work Skill Program, focused on Wood Making Skills (specifically for the men), were established to continue to develop values, character, habits and positive mindsets in the different lives we engage and journey with.